 What does it mean to have integrity?

 My mom is the Chief Compliance Officer of GE in China.
 Her work is all about integrity.
 She told me that integrity means one shall be honest, not only to others, but also to himself.
+For example,

+Note: Please write at least a few more sentences.
+Give an example to show what it means to have integrity.

 What is the hardest lesson you’ve ever had to learn?
 Why?

 Last week, mom and I walked to the man who pushed me to the ground during basketball game.
-He first denied that he did it.
-After mom threatened to sue him, he reluctantly apologized to me.
+At first, he denied that he did it.
+Then after mom threatened to sue him, he reluctantly apologized to me.
 The lesson I learned is that I need to be more cautious about who to play with.
-Apparently this is a guy with no integrity.
+Apparently, this is a guy with no integrity.

+Note: Walked or talked?
+What do you mean by “walked”?
+Did you and your mom walk to the basketball court to find him?
+Did you walk to his home?
+Where did you walk to?